gfxdisp/ColorVideoVDP/calibration/README.md

 Extracted features will be stored as `features/*.json` files by default.
 If `-f/--features-suffix` is passed (either through CLI or in the `.csv` file), the files will be named `features_{suffix}/*.json`.

 ## Step 3: Run training
 Run the script `train.py`, again with a single mandatory argument - the same `.csv` file used to extract features.
 The result of calibration is a new configuration JSON file stored at "new_config/cvvdp_parameters.json".
-The output directory can be changed by passing a custom location using the argument `-o/--output_file`.
-To use calibrated parameters, pass this directory to `run_cvvdp.py` (or the `cvvdp` executable) using `--config_dir`.
+The output directory can be changed by passing a custom location using the argument `-o/--output-file`.
+To use calibrated parameters, pass this directory to `run_cvvdp.py` (or the `cvvdp` executable) using `--config-dir`.

 Intermediate losses and validation metrics are stored at "logs/" by default, update this location by passing `--log-dir`.
 All logs may be viewed by running a [tensorboard server](https://www.tensorflow.org/tensorboard) as follows:
 ```bash